Lukas Graf M.Sc.

 |Adresse:||Universitätsstraße 14, 86159 Augsburg|

-- Machine-Learned Prediction Equilibrium for Dynamic Traffic Assignment (working paper)
+- Machine-Learned Prediction Equilibrium for Dynamic Traffic Assignment (published)

 We study a dynamic traffic assignment model, where agents base their instantaneous routing decisions on real-time delay predictions.
 We describe a general mathematical model which, in particular, includes the settings leading to IDE und DE.
 On the theoretical side we show existence of equilibrium solutions under some additional assumptions while on the practical side we implement a machine-learned predictor and compare it to other static predictors.

 - A Finite Time Combinatorial Algorithm for Instantaneous Dynamic Equilibrium Flows (published)